s2hub/docs/articles/werner_krauss_upgrade_ss5_to_ss6/upgrade_from_silverstripe_5_to_6.md

 ## Conclusion

-The new major version 6 of our good ol' fiend Silverstripe CMS comes with a lot of changes, but there are tools that help us to update our code as much as possible.
-With rector, we can automate a lot of the upgrade task and get better code quality for free.
+The new major version 6 of our good ol' friend Silverstripe CMS comes with a lot of changes, but there are tools that help us to update our code as much as possible.
+With rector, we can automate a many parts of the upgrade task and get better code quality for free.